 - Position the projector on a flat surface at a right angle to the screen.
-The projector (with the standard lens) must be at least 3 feet (0.9m) from the projection screen. - Position the projector within 10 feet (3m) of your power source and within 6 feet (1.8m) of your video device (unless you purchase extension cables).
-To ensure adequate cable access, do not place the projector within 6 inches (.15m) of a wall or other object. - Position the projector to the desired distance from the screen.
-The distance from the lens of the projector to the screen, the zoom setting, and the video format determine the size of the projected image. - For the standard lens that comes with the projector, the image exits at a given angle.
-However, the lens shift feature makes the image offset variable. - The vertical image offset range for all the projectors is 50% 110% (default 80%), and the horizontal image offset is +/-10% (default 0%).
-At 110% offset, 10% of the image height resides above the lens center in tabletop configuration.
-At 50% offset, 50% of the image height resides above the lens center in tabletop configuration.
+The projector must be at least 4.9' (1.5m) from the projection screen. - Position the projector within 10' (3m) of your power source and within 6' (1.8m) of your video device (unless you purchase extension cables).
+To ensure adequate cable access, do not place the projector within 6'' (.15m) of a wall or other object. - Position the projector to the desired distance from the screen.
+The distance from the lens of the projector to the screen, the zoom setting, and the video format determine the size of the projected image. - If the image is square but not centered on the screen or viewing area, adjust it by using the lens shift dials.
+Use the Horizontal dial to shift the lens left or right.
+Use the Vertical dial to shift the lens up or down.